 Dive deep into Tajma Ha and you’ll find a subterranean web of passageways and bigger caverns to investigate.
-Those fossilised remains and rock formations – as well as the unusually thick halocline layer which you’ll find here – present opportunities for even seasoned cave divers to see something they haven’t yet come across.
+Those fossilized remains and rock formations – as well as the unusually thick halocline layer which you’ll find here – present opportunities for even seasoned cave divers to see something they haven’t yet come across.

 Q. How deep is the cenote?

 A. This cenote is 12 meters or 40 feet deep at its bottom.
-Q. What time of day is best to dive the cenote?
+Q. What time of day is best to dive into the cenote?

 A. Any time during daylight is good in order to get the full effect of the light show.
 It’s the time of year which is really important at Tajma Ha.
 Q. Is the cenote freshwater or saltwater?